MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

     1. By default, the wizard enables the option to **Allow CMG to function as a cloud distribution point and serve content from Azure storage**.
 If you plan on targeting deployments with content to clients, you need to configure the CMG to serve content.

 1. Next is the **Alerts** page of the wizard.
 To monitor CMG traffic with a 14-day threshold, enable the threshold alert.
 Then specify the threshold, and the percentage at which to raise the different alert levels.
+You can also enable a storage alert threshold.
 Choose **Next** when you're done.

 1. Review the settings, and complete the wizard.